 - Some of my art friends have been pushing me towards producing artwork – single paintings to be exhibited and hung on a wall – this is good but why is there always a background resistance to do this exclusively?

 - To a certain extent the whole Urban Sketchers and art journal movement is becoming more and more sophisticated, our sketches are becoming more polished works, elevating the sketchbook into an art form in its own right… and the note-taking aspect of sketching – the loose rough sketches just for your own record is perhaps becoming lost along the way?

 - I do want to record more about the places I visit but have felt that I have been missing out because I have been trying to make finished works of them.

 - The larger sketchbook I use (so that my sketches are bigger and more serious) is stopping me from sketching on the run.

-So this years trip there are a few rough scribbling note taking pages like this one – it wasn’t easy to do these at extreme rapid pace but the challenge was exhilarating … and having them amongst the more ‘single image pages’ makes me very happy and gives me some new ideas to develop!
-Huge thanks to Richard for some of this ideas!
+So this year’s trip there are a few rough scribbling note-taking pages like this one – it wasn’t easy to do these at an extremely rapid pace but the challenge was exhilarating … and having them amongst the more ‘single image pages’ makes me very happy and gives me some new ideas to develop!
+Huge thanks to Richard for some of these ideas!

 I think the note-taking aspect of sketching was a very interesting theme of the symposium this year in a number of different activities… and you will be certainly hearing more from me about this in the near future.

 This has turned out to be a longer blog post than I expected …but ah! it is good to be back home and blogging again.
 I do really love the place I have on my blog to write down the thoughts in my head and I hope that it made some sense and that you will be able to follow me as I start posting my Brazil sketches!